What does “dig one well” mean & more importantly, how can it help you sleep better & improve your health & well-being?

-In case you’re not familiar with Patañjali and the Yoga: essentially the are the documented curriculum of yoga practice. (“Yoga” here meaning a system for living, not just the physical practice we in the West tend to obsess over.
-In fact, this yoga is much more about the mind than anything else!)
+Most people aren’t familiar with the YogaThe S are THE documented curriculum of yoga practice.
+Yoga here means a system for living, not just the physical contortions we see on Instagram.
+At its core, yoga is much more about the mind & dealing with life than anything else!

 Here are some translations: